Candler School of Theology: Pitts Theology Library

 For its first 99 years, Pitts Theology Library was housed in the oldest building on the Emory Campus, constructed in 1915.
 The School of Theology originally occupied the top floor, and the university chapel occupied the Durham Reading Room.
 The original library for the School of Theology was held in the room that most recently contained the periodical collection.

 Pitts Library moved to the Phase II building in 2014.
 The library now provides an elevator, wireless access, expanded seating options, and enhanced accessibility, as well as proximity to the classrooms and staff offices for the Candler School of Theology.

 Cannon Chapel

 Cannon Chapel, named for William R. Cannon, who was dean of Candler School of Theology and later a bishop of the United Methodist Church, was designed by internationally acclaimed architect Paul Rudolph, son of one of Candler School of Theology's first graduates.
 Ground was broken for the chapel on August 30, 1979, by President Jimmy Carter.
 The building was consecrated on September 30, 1981.

 The building houses the office of the Dean of the Chapel, Candler School of Theology's Office of Worship, a large chapel, meeting space, and academic classrooms.
 Weekly services including Catholic mass and University Worship take place in this building.

 Swanson Art at Candler

 Candler School of Theology holds an extensive collection of the work of Los Angeles artist John August Swanson.
-Noted for his finely detailed, brilliantly colored paintings and original prints, Swanson has works displayed in some of the world's most prestigious venues, including three museums of the Smithsonian Institution: The National Museum of American History, The Smithsonian American Art Museum and The National Air and Space Museum, The Art Institute of Chicago, London's Tate Gallery and Victoria and Albert Museum, the Vatican Museums’ Collection of Modern Religious Art, and the Bibliothèque Nationale in Paris, among others.
-Candler's holdings—currently 55 pieces—comprise the largest single collection of Swanson's art in the world.